List of Cheers characters: Coach

 Ernie "Coach" Pantusso (or Pantuso) (Nicholas Colasanto) is a "senile" co-bartender, widower, and retired baseball coach.
 Coach is also a friend of Sam and a close friend of Diane.
 He had a daughter, Lisa.
 Coach was often easily tricked, particularly into situations that put the bar at stake.
-Nevertheless, he listened to people's problems and then helped to them with advice and analyses.
+Nevertheless, he listened to people's problems and offered them advice and analyses.
 In the fourth season, Coach died without explicit explanation while the actor Colasanto himself died of a heart attack in February 1985.

 Carla Tortelli

 Carla Maria Victoria Angelina Teresa Apollonia Lozupone (Rhea Perlman) is a "wisecracking, cynical" cocktail waitress, who abuses customers.
 At the series premiere, she was the mother of four children and divorced from Nick Tortelli (Dan Hedaya).
 She believes in superstitions and flirts with men, including ones who are not interested in her, but secretly carries the torch for Sam.
 She is both highly fertile and matrimonially inept.

 Carla's last husband, Eddie LeBec, a washed-up ice hockey goalie whom she married during the run of the show, eventually died in an ice show accident involving a Zamboni.
 Carla later discovered that Eddie had cheated on her, committing bigamy with another woman whom he had gotten pregnant.
 Carla's sleazy first husband, Nick Tortelli (Dan Hedaya), also made appearances, variously challenging Carla with a custody battle or a legal scam stemming from their divorce.
-Carla's eight children, four of whom were born during the show's run, were notoriously ill-behaved, except for Ludlow, whose father was a prominent academician.
+Carla's eight children, four of whom were born during the show's run, were notoriously ill-behaved, except for Ludlow, whose father was a prominent academic.
 Perlman's real-life pregnancies were written into the series as Carla's pregnancies.